dotslashgabut/PNG-Pixel-Replacer-with-ASCII-Text-Input/README.md

 ### ASCII Text

 ```
 Midnight Mischief.
 Obsidian fur, a shadowy cloak, Eyes like embers, a gentle yoke.
 Paws so soft, a heart so light, This feline friend, a dark delight.
 Ebony whiskers twitch with glee, A velvet shadow, purring free.
 Onyx nose and charcoal toes, But sweetness from within it glows.
 In darkness draped, yet spirit bright, This cat brings joy, day and night.
-A sable coat, a playful soul, Proving dark can be oh so droll
+A sable coat, a playful soul, Proving dark can be oh so droll.
 ```

 ### Original Image